freedomotic/fd-developer-manual/docs/source/rules/commands.rst

 Commands
 ========

-When you create a new command you can choose two different ways, the first is the creation of an xml file deployed in the *FREEDOMOTIC\_ROOT/data/cmd* folder, the second option is to use the **EventEditor** plugin.
+When you create a new command, you can choose two different ways.
+The first is the creation of an xml file deployed in the *FREEDOMOTIC\_ROOT/data/cmd* folder.
+The second option is to use the **EventEditor** plugin.

 The first choice is the best for developers because it guarantees full control of the values because the **EventEditor**